 Category: Hallucinogen, Stimulant

 Ecstasy tablets are usually swallowed – although some people do crush them up and smoke or snort them.
-Crystal/powder form can be ‘dabbed’ onto the gums or snorted.
+The crystal/powder form can be ‘dabbed’ onto the gums or snorted.
 They both taste bitter and unpleasant.

 Physical side effects can include dilated pupils, a tingling feeling, tightening of the jaw muscles, raised body temperature and the heart beating faster.

-Short term: Can include feeling anxious or getting panic attacks, and developing confused episodes, paranoia or even psychosis.
+Can include feeling anxious or getting panic attacks, and developing confused episodes, paranoia or even psychosis.
 Use can also lead to overheating and dehydration, the risk is greater if users are dancing in a hot environment, like a club, without taking breaks or don’t drink enough non-alcoholic fluids.
 This can be fatal.
 Drinking up to a pint of water or non-alcoholic liquid every hour and eating a salty snack from time to time are advised.
-Users can feel tired and low for a few days after use.

 Anyone with a heart condition, blood pressure problems, epilepsy or asthma can have a very dangerous reaction to the drug.